devrelcollective/getting-started/governance.md

   - Has been actively involved in the DevRel Collective for at least 6 months.
   - Actively takes the initiative to move projects forward and be actively involved in conversations.
 - **Responsibilities:**
-  - Each admin is the lead for a specific function within the DRC:
+  - There are functions and projects that the DRC willingly takes on.
+Each must have a lead, but not every Admin needs to lead a function.
     - Mentorship Program Creation & Maintenance
     - Salary Survey
     - Tool Development & Maintenance (e.g. On-Call Bot)